Norris Codex™ 245D Documentation Infrastructure

 Terminations for documentation

-Of the providers cut in Minnesota's 2026 revalidation, the largest share — 2,491 — were for incomplete paperwork and documentation, not fraud.
+Of the providers disenrolled in Minnesota's 2026 revalidation, the largest share — 2,491 — were for incomplete or inaccurate administrative data, not fraud.

 What it does